 In the end, you need to know yourself before making the decision.
 If you and your family have never lifted a hammer or paintbrush, taking on a fixer-upper will be a personal challenge or lead to more costs for contractors.
 Conversely, if you are looking for a one-of-a-kind style, most new homes are built with a limited number of design options.
 Also, if you can’t wait the six months or longer for a new home to be built, a livable fixer-upper is a more practical option.
 Know what’s valuable to you — whether it’s tree-lined streets in a neighborhood with unique homes or a new build with large closets, open floor plans and the latest technology — before making your decision.

 Whatever type of home you’re looking to buy, one of the easiest ways to streamline the process is to get pre-approved for a loan.
-To get started with your pre-approval process, complete an online application at https://firstib.mortgagewebcenter.com/apply.
-Or contact one of the experienced First IB loan officers at 1-866-742-5158 with any questions or if you need assistance.
+To get started with your pre-approval process, complete an online application.
+Or contact one of the experienced First Internet Bank Loan Officers at 1-866-742-5158 with any questions or if you need assistance.